Linux: start from scratch

 apt install r-base-core

-Note that APT might has an old version of R. It is better to check R
+Note that APT might has an old version of R. It is better to check

-version before installing by apt-cache policy r-base-core
+R version before installing by

-If R version is very outdated, then to obtain the latest R, follow the
+outdated, then to obtain the latest R, follow the instruction at R website or

 conda create --name r_env r-base